MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/get-remote-support.md

 ms.date: 04/26/2022
 ---

-# Get remote support for Azure Stack HCI
+# Get remote support for Azure Stack HCI (preview)

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

+> [!IMPORTANT]
+> Remote support for Azure Stack HCI is currently in preview.
+> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 This topic provides guidance on how to get remote support for your Azure Stack HCI operating system.

 You can use remote support to allow a Microsoft support professional to solve your support case faster by permitting access to your device remotely and performing limited troubleshooting and repair.
 You can enable this feature by granting consent while controlling the access level and duration of access.
-Microsoft support can access your device only after a support request is submitted.
+Microsoft support can access your device only after a [support request is submitted](/azure/azure-portal/supportability/how-to-create-azure-support-request).

 Once enabled, Microsoft support gets just-in-time (JIT) limited time access to your device over a secure, audited, and compliant channel.
 Remote support uses the HTTPS protocol over port 443.
 The traffic is encrypted with TLS 1.2.
 Operations performed are restricted based on the access level granted using [just enough administration](/powershell/scripting/learn/remoting/jea/overview) (JEA).